masspayio/masspay-php-sdk/docs/Api/CatalogApi.md

 Gets a list of Companies and their cheapest service offerings for the given country code.

-Gets a list of all the available services and pricing for each respected company for a provided country code.
-If two providers offer similar service, only show the cheapest option
+This **GET** endpoint is used to retrieve a list of companies and their cheapest service offerings for a specific country. <br> You can use this endpoint to obtain information about available services and pricing for each respected company in the provided country.
+If two providers offer similar services, only the cheapest option will be displayed. <br> To use this endpoint, you need to provide the `country_code` as a required parameter in the URL Path. <br> The response will include a JSON array containing details for each company, including the company name, cheapest service offerings, and pricing.

 ### Example